mwouts/jupytext/CONTRIBUTING.md

 A pull request for which you do not need to contact us in advance is the addition of a new language to Jupytext.
 In principle that should be easy - you would only have to:
 - document the language extension and comment by adding one line to `_SCRIPT_EXTENSIONS` in `languages.py`.
 - contribute a sample notebook in `tests/notebooks/ipynb_[language]`.
-- add two tests in `test_mirror.py`: one for the `light` format, and another one for the `percent` format.
-- Make sure that the tests pass, and that the text representations of your notebook, found in  `tests/notebooks/mirror/ipynb_to_script` and `tests/notebooks/mirror/ipynb_to_percent`, are valid scripts.
+- run the tests suite (with just `pytest`).
+The mirror tests will generate various text representations corresponding to your notebook under  `tests/notebooks/mirror/`.
+Please verify that these files are valid scripts, and commit them.

 # How to setup a development environment for Jupytext